SUSE/connect-ng/features/README.md

 ```

+This will create a new container, build an RPM inside of it and run feature
+tests with the newly installed RPM.
+This is what the CI ends up doing.

-If you do not want to run a full rpm build process per feature test run:
+If you do not want to run a full RPM build process you can do the following:

 ```
  # Make sure your .env is populated!